It Chapter Two

 It Chapter Two is a 2019 American supernatural horror film directed by Andy Muschietti from a screenplay by Gary Dauberman.
-It is the sequel to It (2017) and the second of a two-part adaptation of the 1986 novel It by Stephen King, primarily covering the second chronological half of the book.
-The film stars Jessica Chastain, James McAvoy, Bill Hader, Isaiah Mustafa, Jay Ryan, James Ransone, Andy Bean, and Bill Skarsgård as Pennywise.
-Set in 2016, 27 years after the events of the previous film, the story centers on the Losers Club and their relationships as they reunite to destroy It once and for all.
+It is the sequel to It (2017) and the second of a two-part adaptation of the 1986 novel It by Stephen King.
+The film stars James McAvoy, Jessica Chastain, Bill Hader, Isaiah Mustafa, Jay Ryan, James Ransone, Andy Bean, and Bill Skarsgård as Pennywise the Dancing Clown.
+Set 27 years after the events of the previous film, the story centers on the Losers Club and their relationships as they reunite to destroy It once and for all.

 Talks for an It sequel began in February 2016.
 By September 2017, New Line Cinema announced that the film would be released in September 2019, with Dauberman writing the script and Muschietti to direct.
-Principal photography began on June 19, 2018, at Pinewood Toronto Studios and on locations in and around Port Hope, Oshawa, and Toronto, and wrapped on October 31.
+On a $79 million budget, filming took place from June to November 2018 at Pinewood Toronto Studios, Oshawa, Toronto, and Port Hope.

-It Chapter Two premiered at the Regency Village Theatre in Los Angeles on August 26, 2019, and was released in the United States on September 6, in 2D, Dolby Cinema, and IMAX formats, by Warner Bros.
-Pictures.
-The film received mixed reviews from critics, who praised its performances (particularly that of Skarsgård and Hader), production design, and themes, but criticized its runtime, pacing, and scares, which were unfavorably compared with its predecessor’s.
-Despite this, it was a box office success, grossing over $473 million worldwide against its $79 million production budget.
+It Chapter Two premiered at the Regency Village Theatre in Los Angeles on August 26, 2019, and was released in the United States on September 6.
+The film received mixed reviews from critics and grossed $473.1 million worldwide.
+A prequel television series, titled It: Welcome to Derry, premiered on HBO on October 26, 2025, with Skarsgård reprising his role as Pennywise.